learn-the-web/topics/browser-testing.md

 There are two ways to test Edge & IE on your Mac:

-1. [Use RemoteApp and test on the Azure Cloud](https://remote.modern.ie/) — not as reliable, but quick to set up.
+1. [Use Virtual Machines](http://dev.modern.ie/tools/vms/) — most reliable, but huge download size.
-2. [Use Virtual Machines](http://dev.modern.ie/tools/vms/) — most reliable, but huge download size.
+2. [Use BrowserStack](https://www.browserstack.com/test-on-microsoft-edge-browser#live-cloud) — not as fast, but quick to set up.

 #### Edge & IE virtual machines